Haylor-Semotiuk Memorial Field at Western Alumni Stadium - Western Mustangs

 There are a few places to stay around campus.
 Windermere Manor offers something a little out of the ordinary and may be worth a try.
 If you are looking for something a little more mainstream, then head downtown for a more recognizable chain.

-The CIS is a difficult league to gauge attendance.
+The CIS is a difficult league to gage attendance.
 There are significant fluctuations in game attendance and often attendance not reported.